persizer/wildparser/README.md

 ### Prerequisites

 - Python 3.10
-- MySql database
+- MySQL database

-Good Windows package for that would be [XAMPP](https://www.apachefriends.org)
+A good Windows package for that would be [XAMPP](https://www.apachefriends.org)

 ### Installation